aashishkarn002/CellPaySDK/README.md

 - After installing pod file  import MyFramework to viewcontroller.

+- Implement PaymentProtocol to ViewController

 - In @IBAction of Pay with CellPay Button call CellPay SDK LoginVC as

-#### MyFramework.performSegueToLoginVC(caller: self, requiredArgument: CellPayPaymentArguments(mobileNumber: "9843534280", merchantName: merchantName, paymentType: 1 or 2, price: amount, invoiceID: invoiceID))
+#### MyFramework.performSegueToLoginVC(caller: self, requiredArgument: CellPayPaymentArguments(mobileNumber: "9843534280", merchantName: merchantName, paymentType: 1 or 2, price: amount, invoiceID: invoiceID),delegate:self)

 ### Note: Send 1 in paymentType if it is MemberPayment and 2 if it is SystemPayment.